qaidjoharj53/ecom-app/README.md

 -   Pagination is implemented using `limit` and `offset` query parameters.
 -   Product filtering supports partial name matching and size filtering.
 -   Order listing performs a MongoDB aggregation to join product details with order items.
--   The project uses Motor for asynchronous MongoDB operations to improve performance.

 ## Contact

-For any questions or issues, please contact the project maintainer.
+For any questions or issues, please contact the project maintainer - [Qaidjohar Jukker](https://qaidjoharj.me/).